Local architecture in Aplujarra de la Sierra

 Iglesia Parroquial de San Miguel Arcangel (Mecina Bombarón)

-The current church dates back to the mid-eighteenth century.
-The original church, which was built around 1539, was a temple with three naves and a separate main chapel.
+The current church dates to the mid-eighteenth century.
+The original church was built around 1539 and was a temple with three naves and a separate main chapel.
 More>

 Iglesia del Dulce Nombre del niño Jesús (Yegen)

-The church has a meticulously crafted Mudejar coffered ceiling, and the interior particularly stands out for its simplicity and beauty.
+The church has a meticulous Mudejar coffered ceiling with an interior that particularly stands out for its simplicity and beauty.
 More>

 Iglesia de Nuestra Señora Araceli (Golco)